Avanthireddy04/Cloud-project/README.md

 ### 🎯 Project Overview
 This Project Culling of Resumes using NLP Techniques hosted on AWS in simple is,(Resume Matching System) it is a cloud-based application deployed on AWS that automatically analyzes and ranks resumes against job descriptions using NLP and machine learning.
+ It is designed to help recruiters automatically identify which candidates best match a given job description.
+Instead of manually reading through each resume, the system uses Natural Language Processing (NLP) and Machine Learning to read, analyze, and compare resumes with job requirements.

+The process starts when a user uploads resumes and job descriptions through a web interface.
+These files are stored in Amazon S3.
+Whenever a document is uploaded, AWS Lambda automatically processes it by extracting the text, cleaning it, and converting it into a structured format.
+The cleaned data is then stored in Amazon DynamoDB.

+The matching engine is hosted in a Streamlit application running on Amazon ECS Fargate.
+This engine takes the processed resume and job description text and converts them into vector embeddings using TF-IDF and BERT, which help the system understand both keyword importance and the deeper meaning behind the text.
+The system then calculates a similarity score for each resume using cosine similarity.
+The higher the score, the better the resume matches the job description.

+Finally, the system displays the ranked results back to the user through the Streamlit interface.
+Recruiters can see which candidates best fit the job, along with details extracted from each resume.
+This automation reduces manual effort, improves accuracy, and speeds up the hiring process.

   - 📄 Resumes and job descriptions are uploaded to S3 and automatically processed by AWS Lambda.
   - 🔍 AWS Lambda functions to extract text, clean the data, and store structured information in Amazon DynamoDB.